 In North Carolina, the piedmont falls within USDA climate zone 7 (0 to 10 F, -17 to -12 C average winter minimum).
 Winter minimums only tell part of the story, though.
 Tromsø, Norway is also Zone 7, and most of the UK is in the warmer Zone 8.
 However, our summers are considerably hotter.
 In July and August, the average daily high is ~85-90 F (29-32 C) and average night time low is ~68-70 F (20-21 C).
 Rainfall is reasonably well distributed across the year, but in summer it mostly falls in localized thunderstorms.
 We might get a couple of inches of rain in an hour, while a site a few miles away gets nothing.

-Our little patch of the piedmont consists of two acres of woodland, partially cleared ten years ago for the house and septic system.
+Our little patch of the piedmont consists of two acres of woodland, partially cleared in 2006 for the house and septic system.
 The land slopes down from north to south and is fairly dry.
 The northern 1/3 is mixed deciduous forest dominated by oaks (Quercus spp.), hickories (Carya spp.), and tulip poplar (Liriodendron tulipifera) with an understory of red maple (Acer rubrum), sourwood (Oxydendrum arboreum), black tupelo (Nyssa sylvatica), and American holly (Ilex opaca).

 The southern 2/3 of the property was logged more recently and has regrown as an overcrowded stand of loblolly pines (Pinus taeda), presumably planted by the previous owners but never thinned before the property was sold for development.
 The pines are interspersed with young sweetgums (Liquidambar styraciflua) and a few more interesting trees like sourwood and American persimmon (Diospyros virginiana).